DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/fees-and-funding-for-non-UK-trainees.md

 If you have a place on a teacher training course where you pay a fee, you do not need to apply for the IRP.
 Your training provider will email you if your choice of course makes you eligible for the IRP.
 Your visa status and date of arrival will be checked by DfE.
 If you meet the eligibility requirements, you’ll get the IRP around the end of your first term.

-If you have a place on a teacher training course where you are paid a salary to work while you train, [enter your details](https://forms.office.com/Pages/ResponsePage.aspx?id=yXfS-grGoU2187O4s0qC-d4PlEh5jqVJkpRIsS7I5EhUNldTWFVTMFRFWVpFWUtOTURVTEhZUldaVC4u) to express your interest in the IRP.
+If you have a place on a teacher training course where you are paid a salary to work while you train, email us at IRP.ExpressInterest@education.gov.uk to express your interest in the IRP.
 We’ll be in touch when IRP applications open for salaried trainees in autumn 2023.
 If your application is successful, you’ll get the IRP around the end of your first term.

 ### Bursaries and scholarships for physics and languages